Dana Murzyn: Vancouver Canucks

 Murzyn remained with the Flames for two more seasons before being dealt to the Vancouver Canucks at the trade deadline on March 5, 1991, for Ron Stern and Kevan Guy.
 In Vancouver, Murzyn formed a partnership with the offensive Jyrki Lumme as the team's top defensive pairing.
 They later became the league's longest-enduring defensive pairing until Murzyn's retirement in 1999.
 He recorded 14 points in his first full season with the team in 1991–92.
 The following season in 1992–93, Murzyn was awarded the Babe Pratt Trophy, the team's fan-voted award for best defenceman.
 He had scored 16 points and tied for second on the team with Dixon Ward in plus-minus with a career-high +34 rating, behind Pavel Bure (Murzyn and Ward's single-season rating was also the second-highest in team history at the time).

 During the 1993–94 season, Murzyn was involved in an incident with Chicago Blackhawks defenceman Chris Chelios in which Chelios scratched his eye during a game on February 2, 1994.
 Chelios received a consequent four-game suspension.
 He finished the campaign with his highest offensive totals as a Canuck at six goals and 20 points.
-In the subsequent 1994 playoffs, the Canucks made it to the Stanley Cup Finals, where the Canucks were defeated in seven games by the New York Rangers.
+In the subsequent 1994 playoffs, the Canucks made it to the Stanley Cup Final, where the Canucks were defeated in seven games by the New York Rangers.
 Murzyn was unable to compete in what would have been his second Stanley Cup Finals, as he was injured twice over the course of the playoffs.
 Once in the opening round against his former team, the Flames, and a second time against the Dallas Stars, spraining his knee.
 He was replaced in the lineup by Brian Glynn.

 During the last game of the lockout-shortened 1994–95 season, Murzyn suffered a knee injury.
 He returned to the lineup to play in eight post-season games in 1995, but the remainder of Murzyn's career was hampered by knee problems, eroding his mobility, which was already noted as one of his weaknesses.
 In the first month of the 1996–97 season, Murzyn was on the receiving end of a slashing incident with Edmonton Oilers forward Louie DeBrusk on October 6, 1996.
 DeBrusk received a match penalty during the game and was later suspended four games and given a $1,000 fine.
 Murzyn finished the campaign with eight points in 61 games.

 Murzyn spent the majority of the 1997–98 season sidelined after suffering another knee injury on December 27, 1997, in a game against the Dallas Stars.
 The following season, Murzyn split the campaign between the Canucks and their American Hockey League (AHL) affiliate, the Syracuse Crunch, before finishing his fourteen-year NHL career by announcing his retirement in 1999 at the age of 32.